sammtann/epat_workshop/README.md

 17. git push -u origin develop (push code on local develop branch to github develop branch)

-18. git checkout master
+18. git checkout main

-19. git merge develop (after changes in develop branch are complete without errors, in master branch, merge changes from develop branch)
+19. git merge develop (after changes in develop branch are complete without errors, in main branch, merge changes from develop branch)

-20. git push -u origin master (in master branch to push merged changes from develop branch to github master branch)
+20. git push -u origin main (in main branch to push merged changes from develop branch to github main branch)

-##Deploy to heroku (must be on master branch locally and remote)
+##Deploy to heroku (must be on main branch locally and remote)
 1. Create/use an existing heroku account

 2. On your project root, you need a system.properties file.